 What is NVSUA?

-The Northern Virginia Softball Umpires Association is a group of softball umpires who officiate area high school, ASA fastpitch softball and the Potomac Wiffleball League games
+The Northern Virginia Softball Umpires Association is a group of men and women softball umpires who officiate area high school, and USA Softball fastpitch softball.

 Who can join?